James T. Butts Jr.: Mayor of Inglewood

 After returning to Inglewood, Butts began campaigning for mayor.
 His primary platform was a promise to reduce crime.
-Inglewood has a high crime rate and its prior mayor pleaded guilty to charges of public corruption.
+Inglewood has a high crime rate, and its former mayor pleaded guilty to public corruption charges.
 He was elected as the mayor of Inglewood, California, on January 27, 2011.
 He won against incumbent Danny Tabor by a vote of 3,776 to 3,000.
 The Los Angeles Sentinel described it as a "tumultuous year of elections" for the city, with a close race between the two candidates.
 The city was operating at an $18 million deficit.
 Butts said he would overhaul the city's finances.
 His first State of the City address focused on public safety, finances and city leadership.

 According to the Los Angeles Business Journal, the city's biggest budgeting problem at the time was unfunded liabilities.
-The city had an agreement with local unions that required the city to pay for benefits for the rest of an employee's life, even if they only worked for the city for a few years.
+The city had an agreement with local unions that required the city to pay benefits for the rest of an employee's life, even if the employee had worked for the city for only a few years.
 Butts negotiated with six unions to reduce this to 15 years with benefits that scale down over time.
-Butts and the City Council initiated a series of infrastructure repair and renovation projects. $1.18 million was spent on sewer projects in comparison to $140,000 the prior year.
+Butts and the City Council initiated a series of infrastructure repair and renovation projects. $1.18 million was spent on sewer projects compared to $140,000 the prior year.
 In December 2013, citizens protested in front of Butts's personal residence in response to expected layoffs of 50 city employees.
 Butts and the unions disagreed over whether the layoffs were necessary to balance the city budget.